metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 You're going to add two `host` and `message` fields to your `ExposedAppStatus` class, which we leave as an exercise to you.
-If the `Ingress` exists and its status indicates that it has been properly handled by the associated controller, you'll update the `message` field to set it to state that the application is indeed exposed and put the associated host name to the `host` field.
+If the `Ingress` exists and its status indicates that it has been properly handled by the associated controller, you'll update the `message` field to state that the application is indeed exposed and put the associated host name to the `host` field.
 Otherwise, you'll simply set the message to "processing" to let the user know that the `ExposedApp` CR has indeed been taken into account.
-Then you'll simply return `UpdateControl. updateStatus` passing it your CR with the updated status to let JOSDK know that it needs to send the status change to the cluster.
+You'll then simply return `UpdateControl. updateStatus` passing it your CR with the updated status to let JOSDK know that it needs to send the status change to the cluster.
 Replace the `return UpdateControl.noUpdate();` line in your `reconcile` method by:

 ```java,noformat